Gonzalo Gutiérrez Reinel

 Gonzalo Alfonso Gutiérrez Reinel (born 10 May 1955 in Lima) is a Peruvian diplomat.
 From to he was Minister of Foreign Affairs under President Ollanta Humala.
 In 2009 he was appointed Peruvian ambassador to the United Nations, in New York.
 From 2011 to 2014 he was the ambassador of Peru to the People's Republic of China and non-resident ambassador to Mongolia, Pakistan and North Korea.
 From 2017 to 2022 he was the appointed ambassador to Belgium, Luxembourg and the European Union.
-As of May 1st 2023 he was appointed Director of the Diplomatic Academy of Peru.
+As of May 1, 2023 he was appointed Director of the Diplomatic Academy of Peru.

-In September 1, 2023 he takes the post of Secretary General of the Andean Community.
+On September 1, 2023, he takes the post of Secretary General of the Andean Community.

 Early life

 Gonzalo Gutiérrez Reinel studied at the Champagnat School and the Catholic University, in Lima, Peru.
 He entered the Diplomatic Service of Peru on January 1, 1978.
 On January 11, 2011, Gonzalo Gutiérrez was elected by acclamation Vice president of the United Nations Economic and Social Council, ECOSOC, on behalf of the group of Latin American and Caribbean countries.
 On May 20, 2011, Peru was elected, with the support of 136 countries, a member of the United Nations Human Rights Council for the period 2011–2014 in recognition of Peru's democratic foreign policy and promotion of human rights either nationally and abroad through diplomatic missions, particularly representations in New York and Geneva.
 At the end of June 2011, Gonzalo Gutiérrez, together with Ecuadorian, Diego Morejón, as permanent representatives of their respective governments to the UN, registered the maritime boundary agreement signed between Peru and Ecuador on May 2, 2011.
 Gutierrez was part of the negotiating team of the Peru-United States Free Trade Agreement.
 In the Diplomatic Academy of Peru he was Professor of International Economic Organizations and International Politics.
 He has been Professor of International Politics in the San Martin de Porres University and the UPC University in Lima, Peru.